Company Logo - Home Link

 If you check the calendar for public showcases by local artists, some of them are free!

-11) Miradouros Viewpoints
+10) Miradouros Viewpoints

 The light of Lisbon is iconic and so is the moonlight.

-If you are on a romantic trip you absolutely need to do this!
+If you are on a romantic trip you need to do this!
 If you are traveling solo or with friends, it is a perfect opportunity to relax, chat, or take some great pictures.

 Since these terraces are free to access, you can visit as many as you like!
 Each lookout spot will have a slightly different angle looking out over Lisbon.

-12) Lux - The Most Iconic Disco
+11) Lux Fragil - The Most Iconic Disco

 If you are a house and electro music fan, you absolutely must go to Lux Fragil.
 The crowd tends to party until morning.

-If you’re there all night, we definitely suggest staying on the terrace to watch the sunrise over the river.
+If you’re there all night, we suggest staying on the terrace to watch the sunrise over the river.

 Keep in mind that it can be a bit difficult to get into Lux, as well as other big discos around.
-Be prepared for lines at the entrance, and that you cannot wear beachwear or flipflops inside.

-13) Bike Night Tour
+12) Bike Night Tour

 Looking to get your workout in while sightseeing?
 If you’re ready to tackle Lisbon’s seven hills and enjoy the views, take an evening electric bike tour.